 One of the Iranian masterpieces architectural in the desert areas is the Windcatcher.
 This invention of Iranian architects has a very simple appearance but is very complex and technical.
 This architectural technique caused an easier life for the desert-inhabited areas.
 The Windcatcher is one of the magnificent symbols of Iranian civilization.
 Today, these Wind catchers have become a symbol of the

 The windcatcher is an Iranian innovative method for creating a cool atmosphere inside hot desert houses.
-This air conditioner system has caused to make and tolerate a better living space for the people.
+This air conditioner system has caused to make and tolerate a better living space for people.
 Central Iran has a large daily temperature variation with an arid climate.
-Most buildings are constructed with thick ceramic that Its performance is like insulation.
-The desert towns are made very close together with tall walls and ceilings that make the maximizing shade on the ground.
+Most buildings are constructed with thick ceramic and Its performance is like insulation.
+The desert towns are made very close together with tall walls and ceilings that make the maximum shade on the ground.
 The windcatcher's effectiveness had led to its routine use as a refrigerating device in Persian architecture.

 Many traditional water reservoirs (Ab